Skip to main content

 await kavach.agent.revoke(agentId);

-// The agent's token is also invalidated immediately
+// The agent's token is rejected immediately

 Revocation is permanent.
 There is no un-revoke.
 To restore access, create a new agent.